-I grew up on a dairy farm in KwaZulu-Natal, South Africa among cows whose brown eyes were as deep as the muddy pools in which I learned to swim.
+I grew up on a dairy farm in KwaZulu-Natal, South Africa among cows with eyes as brown as the muddy pools in which I learned to swim.
 With two older brothers, I discovered early how to stand my ground, fight my own battles and laugh as often as possible.

-With my childhood behind me, I gave up walking barefoot, my horse and rural existence for words and work that involves stringing them together to tell a story or two.
+With my childhood behind me, I gave up walking barefoot and my horse for words and work that involves stringing them together to tell a story or two.

 I moved to Cape Town to work as a journalist and eventually, an editor.
 I founded a business and, for almost a decade, published a magazine before selling it to work as a freelance writer and editor.
 My clients include leading South African newspapers and magazines.
 Among them, Business Day, Financial Mail, Sunday Times and The Sunday Independent.